 Registration: Tickets are available here and cash will be collected at the door.

-We’ll be hosting our first real tournament here in Toronto, Ontario!
-Following the global tradition of giving back to the community, all proceeds from admissions and side events will be donated to The Red Door Family Shelter.
+Charity of Choice: Following the global tradition of giving back to the community, all proceeds from admissions and side events will be donated to The Red Door Family Shelter.

 We’ll be using Eternal Central rules, with the addition of the following errata: